Dating: Matchmaking systems and services

 As technology progressed the dating world progressed as well.
+In particular, computers, image and video systems, and the internet have all played a large role in dating services.
 In a timeline by Metro, a statistic matchmaking business opened in 1941, the first reality TV dating show was developed in 1965, and by the 1980s the public was introduced to video dating.
-Video dating was a way for singles to sit in front of a camera and tell whoever may be watching something about themselves.
-The process of elimination was significant because now the viewer was able hear their voice, see their face and watch their body language to determine a physical attraction to the candidates.
+Video dating was a way for singles to create and share dating profiles in the form of videos.
+A person would usually sit in front of a camera and tell whoever may be watching something about themselves.
+This was frequently coordinated by a dating service that could conduct an interview for the video and show the video to prospective partners.
+If someone showed interest in a video, the dating service would invite the author of the video in to reciprocally view the interested party's own video.
+Compared to text-only personal ads, users could hear a voice, see a face and watch body language to determine a physical attraction to the candidates.
+Compared to in-person dating, users could avoid face-to-face rejection by leveraging the dating service as a neutral third party.

 In online dating, individuals create profiles where they disclose personal information, photographs, hobbies, interests, religion and expectations.
 Then the user can search through hundreds of thousands of accounts and connect with multiple people at once which in return, gives the user more options and more opportunity to find what meets their standards.
 Online dating has influenced the idea of choice.
 In Modern Romance: An Investigation, Aziz Ansari states that one third of marriages in the United States between 2005 and 2012 met through online dating services.
 Today there are hundreds of sites to choose from and websites designed to fit specific needs such as Match, eHarmony, OkCupid, Zoosk, and ChristianMingle.
 Mobile apps, such as Grindr and Tinder allow users to upload profiles that are then judged by others on the service; one can either swipe right on a profile (indicating interest) or swipe left (which presents another possible mate).

-The Internet is shaping the way new generations date.
-Particularly for the LGBTQ+ community, where the dating pool can be more difficult to navigate due to discrimination and having a 'minority' status in society.

 Online dating tools are an alternate way to meet potential dates.
-Many people use smartphone apps such as Tinder, Grindr, or Bumble which allow a user to accept or reject another user with a single swipe of a finger.
+Many people use mobile apps such as Tinder, Grindr, or Bumble which allow a user to accept or reject another user with a single swipe of a finger.
 Some critics have suggested that matchmaking algorithms are imperfect and are "no better than chance" for the task of identifying acceptable partners.
 Others have suggested that the speed and availability of emerging technologies may be undermining the possibility for couples to have long-term meaningful relationships when finding a replacement partner has potentially become too easy.
+Matchmaking services can have a principal–agent problem due to conflicts of interest between couples and a matchmaking platform.